DistrictDataLabs/cultivar/docs/docker.md

-# Development and Deployment of Trinket via Docker
+# Development and Deployment of Cultivar via Docker

-Trinket requires multiple processes to be configured and running during development.
+Cultivar requires multiple processes to be configured and running during development.
 One option is to setup these processes on each development machine.
 The other option is to use Docker containers for the dependant services needed.

-Docker files have been setup in the project and can be used to buid a working development environment for Trinket.
+Docker files have been setup in the project and can be used to build a working development environment for Cultivar.

 ## Local Setup

-Start by cloning the trinket repository into a working directory:
+Start by cloning the cultivar repository into a working directory:

-    git clone git@github.com:DistrictDataLabs/trinket.git
+    git clone git@github.com:DistrictDataLabs/cultivar.git

 Copy the `.env.docker.sample` file over to this target location: